rrcobb/snake_game/README.md

 - start screen
   - before the event loop starts, probably its own game status
+  - status: Start, shows text in the center
+  - some button press to start the game
+  - necessary refactors:
+    - move frame into game
+    - make game loop simpler
+    - render differently based on game status
 - end screen
   - after the event loop ends, the Over game status
 - persisted high scores
 - menu? pause menu?
 - show a menu, handle menu navigation keyboard events
+- playable area separated from full window area
 - respond to click events on a menu
 - wrap at the edges (currently, die at edges)
 - snake color